Getting affiliate sales is not easy. But you can make it easier by using some tips and tricks.

 For example, you send a visitor to a product page, and he is about to buy.
 But “the Coupon Code” field stops him.
 He starts looking for coupons on Google.
 And he ends up following several coupon sites’ affiliate links.
 There is a chance that you will miss the sale.

-To stop visitors from searching coupon codes, you should add a discount link or coupon code besides affiliate link.
+To stop visitors from searching coupon codes, you should add coupon codes to your blog posts.

 You can also use “Free Trial” link with Affiliate links.
 It increases affiliate conversion rates.